 Onkelos explained, "It is impossible to study Torah without first becoming circumcised for it is written, 'He expounds His words to Yaakov.'
-Torah can only be taught to one who is circumcised.
+Torah can only be taught to one who is Onkelos explained, "This happened circumcised.
 Yaakov the Patriarch was born circumcised."